-ACTION PLAN FOR STRATEGY #1: Vocab EVALUATION ACTIVITY TIMELINE (Start and End Dates) PERSON RESPONSIBLE ESTIMATED COST FUNDING SOURCE INDICATORS OF IMPLEMENTATION Spiral Reviews - Students will receive weekly reviews to review vocabulary from all units throughout the year September 2018-April 2019 (Goal: 25 Weekly Reviews) 8th Grade Science teachers None N/A Benchmark scores will increase because vocabulary from all units will have been recently reviewed.
-Vocabulary Formative Assessments - Weekly formative assessment (quiz, plicker review, etc.) to assess understanding of vocabulary introduced that week September 2018- May 2019 Weekly 8th Grade Science teachers None N/A Students will be able to use formative assessment results to measure their own growth.
+ACTION PLAN FOR STRATEGY #1: Vocab EVALUATION ACTIVITY TIMELINE (Start and End Dates) PERSON RESPONSIBLE ESTIMATED COST FUNDING SOURCE INDICATORS OF IMPLEMENTATION 1.
+Spiral Reviews - Students will receive weekly reviews to review vocabulary from all units throughout the year September 2018-April 2019 (Goal: 25 Weekly Reviews) 8th Grade Science teachers None N/A Benchmark scores will increase because vocabulary from all units will have been recently reviewed.
+1. Vocabulary Formative Assessments - Weekly formative assessment (quiz, plicker review, etc.) to assess understanding of vocabulary introduced that week September 2018- May 2019 Weekly 8th Grade Science teachers None N/A Students will be able to use formative assessment results to measure their own growth.
 Mastery statement example for a student who scores a 4 out of 5 on a FA: "I can graph distance and time as a representation of speed."

-ACTION PLAN FOR STRATEG EVALUATION ACTIVITY TIMELINE (Start and End Dates) PERSON RESPONSIBLE ESTIMATED COST FUNDING SOURCE INDICATORS OF IMPLEMENTATION Giving students text to extract information/ take notes Weekly for every unit 8th Grade Science teachers none N/A Students will be able to find information in an article and use the freyer model, etc to analyze key vocabulary.
-Current Event Articles/ Citing textual evidence - Using articles and resources from Scholastic World Twice a month throughout the year 8th Grade science Teachers, Media Specialist (ordering class set) unknown From Regina's media center budget English teachers will see an improvement in students ability to analyze a non-fiction or scientific text.
+ACTION PLAN FOR STRATEG EVALUATION ACTIVITY TIMELINE (Start and End Dates) PERSON RESPONSIBLE ESTIMATED COST FUNDING SOURCE INDICATORS OF IMPLEMENTATION 1.
+Giving students text to extract information/ take notes Weekly for every unit 8th Grade Science teachers none N/A Students will be able to find information in an article and use the freyer model, etc to analyze key vocabulary.
+1. Current Event Articles/ Citing textual evidence - Using articles and resources from Scholastic World Twice a month throughout the year 8th Grade science Teachers, Media Specialist (ordering class set) unknown From Regina's media center budget English teachers will see an improvement in students ability to analyze a non-fiction or scientific text.

 ACTION PLAN FOR STRATEGY #3: Science an EVALUATION ACTIVITY TIMELINE (Start and End Dates) PERSON RESPONSIBLE ESTIMATED COST FUNDING SOURCE INDICATORS OF IMPLEMENTATION Integration of scientific method in all labs (These activities will prepare students for their end of year lab report project) Once per unit 8th Grade Science teachers none N/A By the third (out of 6) unit, students will be able to identify variables and write a hypothesis for their lab independently.
-Introducing topics with data/ graph analysis At least once a week 8th Grade Science Teachers none N/A Students will be able to express their analysis of a data table or graph in writing or in a class discussion.
+1. Introducing topics with data/ graph analysis At least once a week 8th Grade Science Teachers none N/A Students will be able to express their analysis of a data table or graph in writing or in a class discussion.

-summative assessments.
-Each summative At the conclusion of each unit 8th Grade Science Teachers none N/A Data from these questions on unit tests will be evaluated against SLO pre-test data to measure growth. --------------------------------------- -------------------------------- ------------------------------- ------ ----- --
+1. Analyzing graph or data table on all summative assessments.
+Each summative assessment will include 3-5 questions asking students to analyze a graph or data table.
+These questions will also be used for SLO data and progress monitoring throughout the year.
+At the conclusion of each unit 8th Grade Science Teachers none N/A Data from these questions on unit tests will be evaluated against SLO pre-test data to measure growth. --- -------------------------------------- ------------------------------- ------ ----- ---